lauralyeinc/lambda-calculator/README.md

 **STEP 4**

 - Import the wrapper button components into `App.js`

-- Import the display components into `App.js` as well
+- X Import the display components into `App.js` as well - DONE

 - Compose all the components inside the `App` component to get your calculator rendering on the DOM
 - In each component, start designing things to match the design file
 - Style your project using any of the techniques from the module